 After you pass away, there are certain procedures that follow, regardless of whether you have a will or not.
 It can be confusing to know what your family would actually do after you pass away.

 Your loved one’s particular wishes for their funeral or memorial service may be included in their will.
-When possible, arrangements should respect instructions about what they want.
+When possible, the executor is responsible for funeral arrangements, and should respect instructions about what the deceased wanted.
 This can include their preference for burial or cremation and any decisions regarding what their funeral service will look like.

 If the deceased left a will, they would have named an executor.
 If there’s no executor, the responsibility falls on the deceased’s spouse.
 If there’s no spouse or they're not willing to take the job, the provincial law will make the decisions.